urbanguac/Playground/README.md

 In the Euphoriatic Main scene, find UserSpawns object.
 Enable the two network scripts on it.
 Inside UserSpawns, find Spawn 5.
 There's a player inside it.
 Enable the two network scripts on the player.
 On the player object, also enable NetworkEnabled in the MovePlain component.
+Open Build Settings.
+Check off Menu, WaitRoom, and Euphoriatic Main scenes.
+Build it.
+The .exe should work now.

 To use multiplayer:
 1) Finish your edits.
 Push back to GitHub, or if you're unintelligible send it to Priansh in a zip or something.